STILWELL JOSEPH Acquires Shares in Sound Financial Bancorp Inc

-On September 27, 2023, STILWELL JOSEPH (Trades, Portfolio), a New York-based investment firm, added 1,077 shares of Sound Financial Bancorp Inc (SFBC, Financial) to its portfolio.
-The shares were acquired at a price of $36.75 each, bringing the firm's total holdings in SFBC to 378,580 shares.
-This transaction represents a 14.73% stake in the company, making it a significant addition to STILWELL JOSEPH (Trades, Portfolio)'s portfolio.
+On September 29, 2023, STILWELL JOSEPH (Trades, Portfolio), a New York-based investment firm, added 379,133 shares of Sound Financial Bancorp Inc (SFBC, Financial) to its portfolio.
+The transaction, which saw a trade change of 0.08 and a share change of 285, was executed at a trade price of $36.75 per share.
+Despite the significant acquisition, the trade had no immediate impact on the firm's portfolio, with the traded stock accounting for 0% of the total portfolio.
+The firm now holds a 14.75% stake in SFBC.

 About STILWELL JOSEPH (Trades, Portfolio)

-STILWELL JOSEPH (Trades, Portfolio) is a renowned investment firm located at 111 Broadway, 12th Floor, New York, NY 10006.
+STILWELL JOSEPH (Trades, Portfolio) is an investment firm located at 111 Broadway, 12th Floor, New York, NY 10006.
 The firm manages an equity portfolio worth $173 million, spread across 53 stocks.
 Its top holdings are primarily in the Financial Services and Consumer Cyclical sectors.

 Sound Financial Bancorp Inc Overview

 Sound Financial Bancorp Inc (SFBC, Financial), a USA-based company, operates as a holding company for Sound Community Bank.
 The bank provides traditional banking and other financial services for individuals and businesses.
-Since its IPO on August 24, 2012, the company has shown significant growth, with its stock price increasing by 267%.
-As of September 29, 2023, the company's market cap stands at $95.292 million, and its stock is trading at $37.067.
-The company's PE ratio is 9.20, indicating a profitable operation.
-According to GuruFocus's exclusive method, the GF Value of SFBC is $45.00, suggesting that the stock is modestly undervalued.
+With a market cap of $94.477 million, SFBC has been publicly traded since its IPO on August 24, 2012.
+The company's stock is currently priced at $36.75, with a PE percentage of 9.12.
+According to GuruFocus, the stock is modestly undervalued, with a GF Value of $45.04 and a Price to GF Value of 0.82.

 Conclusion